Empire: Circumscription theory

 The opportunity for any system to expand in size seems almost a necessary condition for it to remain balanced, at least over the long haul.
 Far from being impossible or exceedingly improbable, systemic hegemony is likely under two conditions: "when the boundaries of the international system remain stable and no new major powers emerge from outside the system."
 With the system becoming global, further expansion is precluded.
 The geopolitical condition of "global closure" will remain to the end of history.
 Since "the contemporary international system is global, we can rule out the possibility that geographic expansion of the system will contribute to the emergence of a new balance of power, as it did so many times in the past."
 As Quincy Wright had put it, "this process can no longer continue without interplanetary wars."

-One of leading experts on world-system theory, Christopher Chase-Dunn, noted that the circumscription theory is applicable for the global system, since the global system is circumscribed.
-In fact, within less than a century of its circumscribed existence the global system overcame the centuries-old balance of power and reached the unipolarity.
+Sociologist, Michael Mann, developed the cage metaphor to explain the persistent unity of Egypt.
+The River Valley was a cage.
+The whole population was "trapped within the domain of the conqueror," unable to turn backs on emerging authority.
+A veritable unitary society resulted.
+Comparing Egypt with other civilizations, Mann concludes: "The social cage was as total as has ever been seen.
+In this respect it has not been the dominant model of social organization.”
+Max Ostrovsky remarked that Mann omitted one system which is even more caged—our own.
+Egypt could be the most caged of historic civilizations but it was not a “total cage’.
+Modern world system, being global, is a total cage, and this "model of social organization" will remain until the end of history.
+One of the leading experts on world-systems theory, Christopher Chase-Dunn, also noted that circumscription theory is applicable to the global system, since the global system is circumscribed.
+In fact, within less than a century of circumscribed existence, the global system overcame the centuries-old balance of power and reached the state of unipolarity.
 Given "constant spatial parameters" of the global system, its unipolar structure is neither historically unusual nor theoretically surprising.

-Randall Schweller theorized that a "closed international system", such as the global became a century ago, would reach "entropy" in a kind of thermodynamic law.
+Randall Schweller theorized that a "closed international system", such as the global system became a century ago, would reach "entropy" in a kind of thermodynamic law.
 Once the state of entropy is reached, there is no going back.
 The initial conditions are lost forever.
-Stressing the curiosity of the fact, Schweller writes that since the moment the modern world became a closed system, the process has worked in only one direction: from many poles to two poles to one pole.
-Thus unipolarity might represent the entropy—stable and permanent loss of variation—in the global system.
+Stressing the curiosity of this fact, Schweller writes that since the moment the modern world became a closed system, the process has worked in only one direction: from many poles to two poles to one pole.
+Thus, unipolarity might represent entropy—stable and permanent loss of variation—in the global system.